minprog/programmeren-ki/other/rna/index.md

 ## Implementation Details

-*   Implement your program in a file called `caesar.c` in a directory called `caesar`.
+*   Implement your program in a file called `rna.c` in a directory called `rna`.

-*   Your program must accept a single command-line argument, a non-negative integer.
-Let's call it _k_ for the sake of discussion.
+*   Your program must accept a single command-line argument, which is a string of letters.

+*   Your program must be case-insensitive: capitalized letters must be interpreted the same as lowercase letters.
+RNA output, though, must be all capitalized.

 *   If your program is executed without any command-line arguments or with more than one command-line argument, your program should print an error message of your choice (with `printf`) and return from `main` a value of `1` (which tends to signify an error) immediately.

 *   If any of the characters of the command-line argument is not a valid DNA nucleotide letter, your program should print the message `Invalid DNA` and return from `main` a value of `1`.

-*   Your program must be case-insensitive: capitalized letters must be interpreted the same as lowercase letters.
-RNA output, though, must be all capitalized.

 *   So that we can automate some tests of your code, be sure that your program's output is exactly as specified in the examples, below.
 Don't forget to add `\n` after each line of output!